20801207World Indigenous Literatures

 Description

-World Indigenous Literatures studies indigenous themes and issues in an international context by comparing literatures, films, and other texts produced by Native Peoples from all over the world, including the Americas, Asia, Africa, Europe, as well as Australia, New Zealand, and the Pacific Islands.
-The selection of oral and written materials represents the culture and art of Indigenous groups that originally inhabited any geographical area prior to the arrival of settler-colonial people.
+World Indigenous Literatures compares Native American Literature with the literatures of Indigenous peoples around the world (e.g. Latin America, Asia, Africa, Europe, Australasia, and the Pacific Islands).
+The selection of oral and written materials represents the culture and art of Indigenous groups that originally inhabited any geographical area prior to the arrival of settler-colonial peoples with a central focus on how these materials place US Ethnic issues within a global context.

 Total Credits